africanvisionmalawi/avm-site/src/pages/news/2019-09-03-winter-2018-newsletter-now-out.md

 published: true
 featuredImage: "/img/avm-newsletter-december-2018_page_1.jpg"
 title: Winter 2018 Newsletter now out!
-date: 2018-11-30T21:48:16Z
+date: 2018-11-30T21:48:16.000+00:00
-description:
-  Our Winter 2018 Newsletter is now out and reports on our first ever UNESCO sponsored training course.
+description: Our Winter 2018 Newsletter is now out and reports on our first ever UNESCO sponsored training course.
 tags:
 - newsletters
-  - ""
+- ''
-pdf_upload: null
+pdf_upload: ''
+display_on_homepage: false
+homepage_sort_order:

 ---

-Our Winter 2018 Newsletter is now out and reports on our first ever UNESCO sponsored training course.
+Welcome to our 2018 Newsletter which is now out and reports on our first ever UNESCO sponsored training course.
 Read about how our new graduates are making a living for the first time as carpenters, tailors and electricians.

 It is online now for you to enjoy!